Portraits With Film

 Firstly, let me put down my observations and ‘rules.’
 They are as follow

 Film has a quality that is denied to digital

 It is assumed that film has a smaller margin of optimal performance, or where it works best.
 Some films have a lower exposure latitude, but these films has have other advantages, as in tonal range, colour rendering and the like.
 There is only one way to know and that is to shoot your chosen film stock and to go and shoot it more than once to begin to truely know it.

 Film has less ability to be corrected

-when processing your film yourself, you need to be as consistent as possible.
-Experiments aside, when shooting several rolls during a shoot, you need to have undeniable ‘film’ look to your photos.
-I have been guilty of this, not thinking that a small variance in processing would have a big impact.
+When processing your film yourself, you need to be as consistent as possible in the way you develop and print your photos.
+I have been guilty of not following this rule, not thinking that a small variance in processing would have a big impact.
 When doing a paid job, or doing colour, I always go to my film lab.
 A machine is able to work the same way time after time.

 There are many other rules you should know and follow, but equally those rules need to be broken.
 Experimentation is the main way to learn what works and what does not.
 You have to find your own way in the photography realm, and develop those methods into a process that allows you to achieve the best from your images.

 Ok, sounds a wee bit heavy, but that is the way to move from the happy snapper to the serious photographer.
 Not that I am saying you abandon all fun, in fact, the opposite is true - it is vital to keep you on the edge.

 Sometimes you just have to be ready to get the shot.
 That was the case with John.
 As I was walking into town, I passed the Oxford Hotel.
 There sat John, I knew this was the shot I wanted to get, so I just walked up to him and asked if he wouldn’t mind me taking his photo.
 After a short chat about it being on film, which made him curious, he agreed.